shellspec/shellspec/README.md

 ### Trace (`--xtrace`, `--xtrace-only`)

-You can trace with `--xtrace` or `--xtrace-only` option.
-Only evaluations can be traced.
+You can trace evaluation with `--xtrace` or `--xtrace-only` option.

 If `BASH_XTRACEFD` is implemented in the shell, you can run tests and traces at the same time.
 Otherwise, run tracing only.
 The output format can be set with the variable `PS4`.